srinathd16/android-poseEstimation/README.md

      set(pathToOpenCv /OpenCVpath/)

 * How to use the app
-  * Post installing the app, for the cube to be displayed, to tap on the screen multiple times.
-This is because, the trigger for the onPose function has been implemented via an onTouch function of the activity screen.
+  * Install the app.
+For the cube to be displayed, tap on the screen multiple times to  trigger the onTouch functionionality of the activity screen which calls the onPose function.

-* Expected Output
+* Implementation Technologies
-  * Cube will be displayed sporadically with the size of the cube being distorted.
+  * Java, OpenCV